Neural Granger Causality: Acknowledgment

-\paragraph{Acknowledgements} AT and EF acknowledge the support of ONR Grant N00014-15-1-2380, NSF CAREER Award IIS-1350133, and AFOSR Grant FA9550- 16-1-0038.
-AS acknowledges the support from NSF grants DMS-1161565 and DMS-1561814 and NIH grants 1K01HL124050-01 and 1R01GM114029-01.
+\fi AT, IC, NF and EF acknowledge the support of ONR Grant N00014-15-1-2380, NSF CAREER Award IIS-1350133, and AFOSR Grant FA9550-16-1-0038.
+AT and AS acknowledge the support from NSF grants DMS-1161565 and DMS-1561814 and NIH grants R01GM114029 and R01GM133848. \ifCLASSOPTIONcaptionsoff